OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Limitations

 \section{Limitations}

-A primary limitation of our work is that OmniFusion is trained with fixed task-specific prompts across the three supported translation settings, and therefore does not exhibit general instruction-following capabilities.
+Our training data is primarily English-centric, which may limit performance for other source languages.
+Additionally, while we evaluate multimodal translation on established benchmarks, broader human evaluation would help better assess the model's ability to utilize visual context.
+Future work will explore multilingual multimodal training and larger-scale human evaluation Another limitation of our work is that OmniFusion is trained with fixed task-specific prompts across the three supported translation settings, and therefore does not exhibit general instruction-following capabilities.
 It remains unclear whether our fusion strategy can be extended to support more flexible, instruction-driven multimodal behavior.
-In addition, most of our experiments use English as the source language.
-Although we report zero-shot results in Table \ref{tab:layer_analysis}, we do not evaluate the OmniFusion model with vision inputs in multilingual zero-shot conditions.